michaelhenkel/dockstack/README.md

 The repository contains a client/server application which helps to automatically
+- run/destroy,start/stop
-- run/destroy/start/stop a container
+- register
-- provision configuration into a container
+- provision configuration into
+a container

-The application uses an yaml environment file to describe the infrastructure:
+The application uses a yaml environment file to describe the infrastructure:

 ```
 root@docker-dev:/etc/dockstack# cat environment.yaml